sauravkoli31/zoho_oauth2/README.md

 ## Generate required credentials

 - **CLIENT_ID | CLIENT_SECRET** - Generate the two values from [https://api-console.zoho.com/](https://api-console.zoho.com/).
-Add a self client, and copy the CLIENT_ID and CLIENT_SECRET into your .env file.
+Add a self client, and copy the CLIENT_ID and CLIENT_SECRET as seen in the example below.

 ## API Documentation